ternandsparrow/wild-orchid-watch-pwa/README.md

      and native Android and iOS.
 So it's best to enable the [Mobile Device Viewport Mode](https://developers.google.com/web/tools/chrome-devtools/device-mode/#device) as a Pixel 2 or iPhone 8.

+### Easier debugging
+There is another command you can to start the dev server: `yarn serve:debug`.
+This command configures the JS transpiling to target a more recent platform so the generated code will more closely match the code that you write.
+Trust me, this makes debugging async code much easier.
+It's probably a good idea to use this version of serve all the time for local development.
+Have a look at the `scripts` key in `package.json` to see how we achieve this.

 ## "Not so quick" quickstart to support remote devices accessing your local dev server

 PWAs *need* to be served over HTTPS for essential features to work.
 There's an